mi3nts/summer2019/inbar/DailyNotes.md

  - Unscrew the lid of the sensor
  - Take out wires
  - Take apart the solar shields
- - Take out the circuit board and the wires
+ - Take out the circuit board and the wiresmega168

 ## June 25th, 2019
 ### Task 2: Set Up Arduino Environment